-Death was a fascinating theme for many artists.
-It was frequently imagined as a personified force, also known as the Grim Reaper, a living skeleton who causes the victim’s death by coming to collect them.
-In turn, people in some stories try to hold on to life by avoiding Death’s visit, or by fending Death off with bribery or tricks.
+Death has been a fascinating theme for artists since the beginning of time.
+It was imagined as a personified force, also known as the Grim Reaper, a living skeleton who causes the victim’s death by coming to collect them.
+In turn, people in some stories try to hold on to life by avoiding Death’s visit, or by fending it off with bribery or tricks.
 But this part of the visual imaginary won’t be a thing in today’s painting.

-And the painting we present today was created by Gustav Klimt in 1911.
-Couple of years before the world was set on fire by the Great War and before Klimt’s death due to the Spanish flu.
-Ironically enough, death personification in art are mostly recalled in the context of Middle-Age’s plague epidemics.
+The painting we present today was made by Gustav Klimt in 1911, a couple of years before the world was set on fire by the Great War and before Klimt’s death due to the Spanish flu.
+Ironically enough, Death personification in art is mostly recalled in the context of the Middle Age’s plague epidemics.

-Gustav Klimt described this painting, which was honoured with a first prize at the 1911 International Art Exhibition in Rome, as his most important figurative work.
+Gustav Klimt described this painting, which was honored with the first prize at the 1911 International Art Exhibition in Rome, as his most important figurative work.

 Instead of a threatening vision of death, we see the acceptance of mortality.
-The moments of pleasure, beauty, youth, and serenity, hope and acceptance.
+The moments of pleasure, beauty, youth, serenity, hope, and acceptance.
 The circle of life repeats itself on and on, at least in his vision.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!